 Not complying with the Audit Team's requirements for continuing with the Certification Process following a non-compliant Audit Result.
-(Typically, the Audit Team requires the Site to arrange a Re-Audit or to provide evidence of improvement).
+(Typically, the Audit Team requires the Auditee to arrange a Re-Audit or to provide evidence of improvement).

-For an existing certified Site, the Certification Process can begin up to 3 months before the expiry of the current Certificate.
+For an existing certified Site or Cloud Region, the Certification Process can begin up to 3 months before the expiry of the current Certificate.

-4.2 Certification Period
+6.2 Certification Period